-Status Report and Upcoming Public Meetings
+Status Report and Public Meetings

 The U.S. Army Corps of Engineers released a status report on April 30, 2019, which includes information on work completed to date, potential alternatives under consideration, an overview on the study process, and details on next steps.

 The south shore of Nassau County is at increasing risk of natural hazards such as coastal erosion, coastal wave action, storm surge, flooding, and severe winds caused by coastal storms.
 This is largely due to the area’s geography, topography, and land use patterns.
 Many of the tidally influenced areas of Nassau County are at a low elevation, densely developed with residential and commercial infrastructure, and subject to flooding during high tides and storms.

 These problems were highlighted by Hurricane Sandy, which made landfall in October 2012 and severely impacted the area.
 Over 1.3 million Nassau residents were affected by the storm.
 In response to the destruction caused by the storm, the U.S. Army Corps of Engineers (USACE) completed the North Atlantic Coast Comprehensive Study (NACCS).
 The NACCS January 2015 final report identified areas along the Atlantic Coast at high risk of coastal storm damage.
 The portion of southern Nassau County influenced by back bay flooding was identified as one of these high risk areas.
 USACE, New York State Department of Environmental Conservation (NYSDEC), and Nassau County have partnered to investigate ways to reduce coastal storm risk in this area.
 This includes communities in the Town of Hempstead and Town of Oyster Bay located within southern Nassau County, as well as the City of Long Beach, that front Hewlett Bay, Middle Bay, Jones Bay, South Oyster Bay, and connected creeks, channels, and minor waterbodies (the "Nassau County Back Bays").